MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) and it's related APIs simplify the creation of multi-window apps by letting you show your app content in secondary windows while still working on the same UI thread across each window.

+> [!NOTE]
+> AppWindow is currently in preview.
+This means you can submit apps that use AppWindow to the Store, but some platform and framework components are known to not work with AppWindow (see [Limitations]((/uwp/api/windows.ui.windowmanagement.appwindow#limitations))).

 Here, we show some scenarios for multiple windows with a sample app called `HelloAppWindow`.
 The sample app demonstrates the following functionality:

 - Un-dock a control from the main page and open it in a new window.